kketevani/kkapanadze/content/_index.md

 description: "I am Ketevani Kapanadze, a Ph.D. candidate at CERGE-EI, Prague.
 My current research interests lie at the intersection of economic geography, urban & regional economics and European integration.
 In 2019-2020,

 <br><br> I enjoy working with large datasets and employ modern techniques to crawl data and create databases from open sources.
-I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images.
+I also work with remotely sensed images and use unconventional data sources for economic analysis - daytime & nighttime satellite images."

 text_align_left: true
 images: